 - If sleeping becomes an issue, all of the regular remedies should be considered.
 That would include meditation and relaxation exercises before bedtime, a cup of warm milk, and reading a book until sufficiently tired.
 In the worst cases, a factor could prescribe sleep aids.

 - Libido issues usually come from the fact sexual activity becomes painful.
-Water-based vaginal lubricants and better blood flow from more frequent sexual activity might solve such issues.
+Water-based vaginal lubricants, yoni oil, and better blood flow from more frequent sexual activity might solve such issues.
 More focus on massage intimacy and foreplay is also recommended.

 - Mood changes and depression/anxiety can really affect some women.
 If relaxation exercises and staying active don’t help, a doctor might be able to help by prescribing low-dose birth control pills or antidepressants.